beltromatti/traduttore/README.md

 ### 3. Configure Gemini API Key

-Create a `.env.local` file in the `traduttore-app` directory and add your Gemini API key:
+Create a `.env.local` file in the `traduttore` directory and add your Gemini API key:

 ```
 NEXT_PUBLIC_GEMINI_API_KEY="YOUR_GEMINI_API_KEY"